SummaryRead the full fact sheet

 - some specific diseases or conditions can affect the saliva glands, such as .

 Treatment for dental erosion

-The lost surface of the tooth may need to be replaced with filling materials or crowns.
+If your teeth have eroded, the lost surface of the tooth may need to be replaced with filling materials or crowns.
 It is important to visit your dental professional regularly so that they can identify dental erosion early, determine the cause, and then work with you to develop strategies to prevent further dental erosion and tooth wear.